Republic of Vietnam Navy: Flotillas

-The VNN was organized into two flotillas: a patrol flotilla and a logistics flotilla.
+The RVNN was organized into two flotillas: a patrol flotilla and a logistics flotilla.
 Flotilla I was composed of patrol ships, organized into four squadrons.
-The patrol types included LSSLs and LSILs which normally operated only in Riverine Areas or the Rung Sat Special Zone; though occasionally they were assigned the four coastal zones.
+The patrol types included LSSLs and LSILs which normally operated only in riverine areas or the Rung Sat Special Zone; though occasionally they were assigned the four coastal zones.
 Operational commitments required that half of the patrol flotilla be deployed at all times, with a boat typically spending 40 to 50 days at sea on each patrol.
 Fleet Command patrol ships assigned to the riverine areas provided naval gunfire support as well as patrolling the main waterways in the riverine areas.
 One river patrol unit was assigned as convoy escort on the Mekong River to and from the Cambodian border.

 Flotilla II was composed of logistic ships, divided into two squadrons, supporting the naval units and bases throughout South Vietnam.
-Logistic ships were under the administrative control of the Fleet Commander, and under the operational control of the VNN Deputy Chief of Staff for Logistics who acted upon orders from the Central Logistics Command of the Joint General Staff.
+Logistic ships were under the administrative control of the Fleet Commander, and under the operational control of the RVNN Deputy Chief of Staff for Logistics who acted upon orders from the Central Logistics Command of the Joint General Staff.

-UDT
+Naval Infantry/Marines

+The RVNN also had under them a contingent of Naval Infantry or Marine Division formed in 1954 by then Prime Minister Ngo Dinh Diem and trained by the French Commandos Marine.

+Underwater Demolition Team

+The South Vietnamese Navy had a small frogman group, the Liên Đoàn Người Nhái.

 Training

-The VNN training establishment consisted of a Training Bureau located at VNN Headquarters, with Training Centers located in Saigon, Nha Trang, and Cam Ranh Bay.
+The RVNN training establishment consisted of a Training Bureau located at VNN Headquarters, with Training Centers located in Saigon, Nha Trang, and Cam Ranh Bay.